DerKevinRiehl/great_gatsbi/README.md

 ## [Cluster & Runtime](#cluster)

-We used our university's computational facility that provided a Linux cluster (OS: Ubuntu 22.04.5 LTS, Kernel: Linux 5.15.0-134-generic) with the Slurm workload manager and GPUs.
+We used our university's computational facility that provided a Linux cluster (OS: Ubuntu 22.04.5 LTS, Kernel: Linux 5.15.0-134-generic) with the Slurm workload manager and GPUs (NVIDA RTX 4090).
 CUDA (3.11.6_cuda) and Python (v3.11.6) were installed.

 In the following we outline several linux commands that we used to automate training and testing.